HeardLibrary/linked-data/neptune/README.md

 **TODO: create a load operation that suppressess dropping the named graph.
 This would be important if multiple files are associated with a named graph and the load process fails for one of the files.**

 Initiation of the lambda function containing the script is triggered by a file DROP operation on the data S3 bucket whose name is hard-coded as a global variable at the top of the script.
-The file that is dropped MUST be a plain text file named `trigger.txt`.
+The file that is dropped MUST be a plain text file named `trigger.txt` ([example](trigger.txt)).
 It MUST contain a single text string which contains the name of the operation to be performed.
 The file is deleted after the operation is completed.

 The script can perform three operations identified by these strings: `initialize`, `load`, and `drop`.
 The `initialize` operation creates metadata about the SPARQL Service resource and the GraphCollection instance.
 It SHOULD only be done once at the initial setup of the triplestore.
 The `load` operation loads RDF data from files into named graphs.
 The `drop` operation removes named graphs and their associated metadata from the triplestore.